xiumingzhang/photonic-bandgap-comsol-matlab/README.md

 Left: results from the textbook.

-Right: results by this script
+Right: results by this script.